AK-12: AK-12 (2020 and 2021 models)

-An updated AK-12 and AK-15 (GRAU index 6P70M and 6P71M) were revealed during the ARMY-2020 exhibition.
+At the ARMY-2020 exhibition, ergonomic upgrades of the AK-12 was revealed.
 The updates are no major redesign, but centred around ergonomic improvements such as a lightweight polymer L-shaped side-folding telescoping 6 position shoulder stock which is adjustable for length of pull, ergonomic polymer pistol grip and trigger guard unit, and updated rotary dioptre rear sight.

-During the ARMY-2021 exhibition, an optional cheek riser (a to ergonomic preferences and sight axis height adjustable comb piece) was shown on the shoulder stock.
+At the ARMY-2021 exhibition, an optional cheek riser with sight axis height adjustable comb piece for ergonomic preferences was shown on the shoulder stock.